Bloomberg Galaxy Crypto Index (BGCI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bloomberg Galaxy Crypto Index Historical Price

-According to the latest data gathered on Bloomberg Galaxy Crypto Index live price page, the current price of Bloomberg Galaxy Crypto Index is 2.03USD.
-The circulating supply of Bloomberg Galaxy Crypto Index(BGCI) is 23.99K BGCI , giving it a market capitalization of $48.64K.
+According to the latest data gathered on Bloomberg Galaxy Crypto Index live price page, the current price of Bloomberg Galaxy Crypto Index is 1.97USD.
+The circulating supply of Bloomberg Galaxy Crypto Index(BGCI) is 23.99K BGCI , giving it a market capitalization of $47.15K.

 How Does Bloomberg Galaxy Crypto Index (BGCI) Price Prediction Module Work?